Leadership

 AIDC Committee Co-Chair (2018-Present)

-As Co-Chair of the Yale Instrumentation initiative, later the AIDC Committee, Heeger led the research instrumentation community at Yale to come together to shape a vision for a new hub for instrumentation at Yale— now being realized as the AIDC, as part of Yale’s Upper Science Hill Development.
+As Co-Chair of the Yale Instrumentation initiative, later the AIDC Committee, Heeger led the research instrumentation community at Yale to shape a vision for a new hub for instrumentation at Yale— now being realized as the AIDC, as part of Yale’s Upper Science Hill Development.

-The AIDC contributes to one of the cross-cutting priorities identified in a report issued by the University Science Strategy Committee.
-It will build upon the existing Wright Lab Advanced Prototyping Center and create new spaces for the design, fabrication, and testing of novel research instrumentation.
+The AIDC realizes one of the cross-cutting priorities identified in the University Science Strategy Committee report.
+It will build upon the existing Wright Lab Advanced Prototyping Center and provide a hub for the design, fabrication, and testing of novel research instrumentation at Yale.

 Rendering of possible lobby of Yale AIDC.